schuhva/Music-Generation/doc/releases/3.04/Base_01.rst

 tune 304\_A
 -----------

--  this tune is similar to the previous one. but the Function used where changed and improved
+-  This tune is similar to the previous one. but the function used where changed and improved.
--  period from 5.8 to 7.8.2019
+-  Period from 5.8 to 7.8.2019

 .. code:: python3